AlexBurnes/version-go/activeContext.md

 # Active Context: Version CLI Utility

 ## Current Work Focus
-**PROJECT COMPLETED WITH LIBRARY REFACTORING** - Successfully implemented complete Go CLI utility replacing legacy bash scripts.
+**PROJECT COMPLETED WITH LIBRARY REFACTORING AND BUILD SYSTEM FIXES** - Successfully implemented complete Go CLI utility replacing legacy bash scripts.
 All core functionality, testing, and build system integration is complete and working.
 Additionally, refactored core functionality into a reusable library package for use by other utilities.
+Version 0.5.1 includes critical fixes to the Conan build system for reliable local development.

 ## Recent Changes
 - **COMPLETED**: Full Go implementation with custom regex-based version parser